Hold Please

 I remember how awesome that felt the first time.
 It seemed like such great design.
 I was fat-modeling, skinny-controllering with the best of them.
 But the joy didn’t last long.

 One time, I manually created a bunch of users from the Rails console in production.
 The intention was to set up their accounts and then personally send them an email inviting them to try out the product.
-But before I could do that I started getting confused emails asking why they’d been signed up for some product they’d never heard of.
+But before I could do that I started getting confused emails from people asking why they’d been signed up for some product they’d never heard of.
 It hadn’t occurred to me that the welcome emails would be sent if I created users from the console.

-Another time, I was trying to speed up an agonizingly slow test suite.
-Out of curiosity I commented out the welcome email callback on User.
+.
 The test suite ran 10 seconds or so faster.
 It hadn’t occurred to me that every time a user was created in a test it would send a mailer to the test delivery queue and that all that time would add up to a significant amount.

 I don’t mean to specifically pick on sending emails in a callback, that’s just a really common example.
 It could be changing an attribute before saving or even creating an associated record.
 The point is that when you use an ActiveRecord callback you’re saying you always want it to run every time.
 But that’s not what I really wanted.